acinn-litsem/acinn-litsem.github.io/category/organisation.md

 ## Suggest a paper for discussion

 Everybody is allowed (encouraged!) to suggest a paper for discussion.
-Write us an email with your suggestions and I will update the paper list.
+Write an email with your suggestions and I will update the paper list.

 In principle you can submit a paper about any topic, but you should pay attention to a couple of points: